nateybear/estimating-production-functions/README.md

 # How to run

 Clone this repository and open the `main.m` script.
 Run main with the desired data-generating process (1, 2, or 3) and the desired amount of measurement error.
-Estimates will be written in the same directory as `main.m` with a separate .mat file for each estimation technique.
+Estimates will be written in the same directory as `main.m` with a separate .mat file for each estimation technique and scenario.
+An example call here:

+`main('DGP', 1, 'MeasureError', [0.0 0.1])` % arguments can be scalars or row vectors

 ## TODOs (a.k.a. this code is not 100% correct yet)